 - Your medications (please take your discharge medication reconciliation list to any postoperative appointments you have) including any new prescriptions

 - Your home health services (if ordered)

-- Your physical therapy exercises
+- Your physical therapy (if ordered)

 - Activity restrictions

 - Home equipment

-- Instructions for your first follow-up appointment
+- Follow-up appointment instructions

-- Instructions for changing your dressing
+- Dressing change instructions

-If you have not been able to meet the physical therapy requirements or your pain is not well-managed or there are any other post-operative problems, you may require one more night in the hospital or be discharged to a Skilled Nursing Facility (SNF).
+If you have not been able to meet the physical therapy requirements or your pain is not well-managed or there are any other post-operative problems, you may require one more night in the hospital.
 Your surgeon will let you know what he feels is best for you.